dotnet/templating/docs/design/proposed/interactive-mode.md

     * on all platforms, if the `TERM` variable is set to `dumb` then ANSI codes are not supported
     * otherwise ANSI codes should be considered to be supported

 ### Breaking out of the prompt loop

 CTRL/CMD+C should always allow the user to break out of the prompt loop.

+### Deciding on default values

+Symbols may have a default value configured - if so, that value should be used as the default.
+Other symbols have an 'implicit default' - such behavior is defined in the ParameterConverter, and should be used if no template-defined default is provided.

 ### Concerns/open questions

 * Many templates have symbols that are 'internal' and/or easily confused - e.g. TargetFrameworkOverride and Framework.
 How to coalesce these to prevent multiple prompts for something a user views as one item?
   * For the first iteration, we should have a list of symbols to skip
+  * When these symbols to 'collapse', item templates may need different logic than project templates
 * Some parameters are not something I'd expect a user to ever want to change - e.g. skipRestore.
 Should we have another property marker that hides them?
   * For initial version, prompt for these too.
 We can tweak logic based on feedback.
 * Which of the 'general' invocation options like -n and -o should we present here?